oskude/mbb/readme.md

 This documentation assumes you know the [basics of QML](https://doc.qt.io/qt-5/qtqml-syntax-basics.html), and:

 - [Property change signal handlers](https://doc.qt.io/qt-5/qtqml-syntax-signals.html#property-change-signal-handlers) do not trigger if the value did not change when you set it. so if you still want to trigger a change, call `<property>Changed()`
+- multiple `on<Property>Changed:` definitions for the same property do NOT overwrite the previous ones! (you can call a function from there instead, as functions are overwritten by extenders)

 ## Block